wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

         **Kubernetes Clusters**
     </td>
     <td width="80%">
-      Detailed health of your clusters and its nodes, namespaces, pods and containers.
+      Detailed health of your clusters and their nodes, namespaces, pods, and containers.
       <img src="images/kubernetes_cluster_dahsboard.png" alt="a screenshot of the Kubernetes cluster dashboard with charts."/>
     </td>
   </tr>